jeangarcia77/Covid-19-Data-Engineering-Project/README.md

 # Covid19 Project based on Europe Data End2End
-This project mainly focus on the Europe Covid19 Data.
+This project mainly focuses on European Covid19 Data.
 The data has been taken from EuroStat and European Centre for Disease Prevention and Control (ECDC) wesbsites.

 * The main objective of this project is to use raw data to perform **ETL** (Extract, Transform and Load) using  **Azure Data Factory**.